RazumAI-ch/genai-recipe-audit-benchmark/README.md

-# 🧪 GenAI Recipe Audit Benchmark
+# 🔪 GenAI Recipe Audit Benchmark

 A reproducible benchmark for evaluating how well large language models identify, classify, and explain GxP-relevant deviations in pharmaceutical manufacturing recipes.
-Designed for regulatory-grade infrastructure auditing with both proprietary and open models.
+Designed for regulatory-grade infrastructure auditing with closed, open, and self-trained proprietary models.

 ---

-## 🎯 Project Goals
+## 🌟 Project Goals

 - Evaluate generalization of LLMs to regulated pharmaceutical auditing
-- Measure impact of LoRA and full retraining on deviation detection
+- Measure impact of LoRA, full retraining, and from-scratch training on deviation detection
 - Compare cost-effectiveness and speed per model
 - Build reproducible scientific infrastructure for regulatory-grade evaluation